Deer-Spangle/faexport/lib/faexport/views/docs.md

 ### GET /submission/*{id}*/comments <br/> GET /journal/*{id}*/comments

-Retrivies a list of comments made on the submission or journal with the specified id.
+Retrieves a list of comments made on the submission or journal with the specified id.

 *Formats:* `json`, `xml`